-- 24. Defendant is a precious metal refiner company. - 25.
+- 24. Defendant provides RV camping services and campgrounds to its customers. - 25.
 Plaintiff and Class Members are current and former customers at Defendant. - 26.
-In the course of their relationship, customers, including Plaintiff and Class Members, provided Defendant with at least the following: names, Social Security numbers, government issued identifications, and other sensitive information. - 27.
-Upon information and belief, in the course of collecting PII from customers, including Plaintiff, Defendant promised to provide confidentiality and adequate security for the data it collected from customers through its applicable privacy policy and through other disclosures in compliance with statutory privacy requirements.

-- 28. Indeed, Defendant provides on its website that: "Elemetal utilizes physical, electronic and managerial procedures to protect any information collected online."2 - 29.
-Plaintiff and the Class Members, as customers at Defendant, relied on these promises and on this sophisticated business entity to keep their sensitive PII confidential and securely maintained, to use this information for business purposes only, and to make only authorized disclosures of this information.
+In the course of their relationship, customers, including Plaintiff and Class Members, provided Defendant with at least the following: names, Social Security numbers, addresses, dates of birth, and other sensitive information. - 27.
+Upon information and belief, in the course of collecting PII from customers, including Plaintiff, Defendant promised to provide confidentiality and adequate security for the data it collected from customers through its applicable privacy policy and through other disclosures in compliance with statutory privacy requirements. - 28.
+Plaintiff and the Class Members, as customers at Defendant, relied on this sophisticated business entity to keep their sensitive PII confidential and securely maintained, to use this information for business purposes only, and to make only authorized disclosures of this information.
 Consumers, in general, demand security to safeguard their PII, especially when their Social Security numbers and other sensitive PII is involved.